gramineproject/gramine/Documentation/run-sample-application.rst

 Additional sample Gramine configurations for applications are available in a separate repository: https://github.com/gramineproject/examples.

-Please note that these sample applications are tested on Ubuntu.
-Most of these applications are also known to run correctly on Fedora/RHEL/AlmaLinux/Rocky Linux, but with caveats.
-One caveat is that Makefiles should be invoked with ``ARCH_LIBDIR=/lib64 make``.
-Another caveat is that applications that rely on specific versions/builds of Glibc may break (our GCC example is known to work only on Ubuntu).
+Please note that these sample applications are tested on Debian/Ubuntu.
+Most of these applications are also known to run correctly on Alpine and RHEL-like distributions (Fedora, CentOS Stream, AlmaLinux, Rocky Linux) but with caveats:

+- On RHEL-like distributions, Makefiles should be invoked with ``ARCH_LIBDIR=/lib64 make``.
+- On Alpine, manifest files must use ``gramine.runtimedir('musl')`` instead of ``gramine.runtimedir()``, and Makefiles should be invoked with ``ARCH_LIBDIR=/lib make``.
+- Applications that rely on specific versions/builds of Glibc may break (our GCC example is known to work only on Ubuntu).

 glibc vs musl
 -------------